ibc/eventcollector/README.md

 $ bower install eventcollector
 ```

-## Manual installaion for browser apps
+## Manual installation for browser apps

 Take the browserified file at `build/eventcollector.bundle.js` and include it in your HTML: